PizzaLvr49/Economy-Module/README.md

 4. Ensure that the ProfileService module is available in your project.
 You can find the ProfileService module [here](https://devforum.roblox.com/t/profileservice-datastore-module/667805).

 ## Usage
 The `Economy.lua` script defines the Economy module and provides functions to manage player currencies.
-Here are the key exposed functions:
+Here are the key functions:

-### Exposed Functions
+### Usage

 #### GetCurrency
 Retrieve a currency by its name.